dibyendumajumdar/ravi-compiler/README.md

 * Define conventional linear intermediate representation (IR)
 * Generate C code from Lua/Ravi source
 * Support Ahead of time (AOT) compilation
+* The generated code can be executed by Ravi.

 ## Modules

-The compiler library will consist of distinct modules:
+The compiler library consists of distinct modules:

 * lexer (alpha) - responsible for tokenizing an input buffer
 * parser (alpha) - responsible for generating abstract syntax tree (AST).